muskeg/bestbuy-stock-checker/README.md

                         Path to config file
 ```
 ## TO-DO
-* Currently the robot sends a message at every execution.
-I'm planning to add a flag to send message only when an item is purchasable.
+* ~~Currently the robot sends a message at every execution.
+I'm planning to add a flag to send message only when an item is purchasable.~~ Alert mode added to address that.
 * Add a "no Slack" flag to skip sending the message to Slack and instead just print to console